 The confusion with diagnosis of milk allergy

-To diagnose your baby with a milk allergy they should show one of more of the symptoms in the table above.
-The guidelines also say that these symptoms should not have been reduced by other support.
+To diagnose your baby with a milk allergy they should show one or more of the symptoms in the table above.

 Examples of when it may not be CMPA

-- Reflux – if your baby has reflux and you have been advised on techniques to help or prescribed medication and this has relieved reflux then it is unlikely that this is due to milk allergy.
+- Reflux – If your baby has reflux, and advised techniques or prescribed medication have relieved it, then it’s unlikely to be due to milk allergy.

-- Constipation – if your baby is constipated and you have tried tummy massage, warm baths and/or medication and this helped to relive constipation then again it is unlikely that this is due to milk allergy.
+- Constipation – If your baby is constipated and tummy massage, warm baths, or medication have relieved it, then it’s unlikely to be due to milk allergy

 If you have tried all the remedies and symptoms are still continuing then YES it may be that your baby has CMPA.